egilmezzeynep/picoCTF-Writeups/General Skills /WaveaFlag.md

-## Wave a Flag - picoCTF
+# picoCTF - General Skills: Wave a Flag  (Easy)

 ### Challenge Description
 We are given an executable file and need to determine how to extract the flag from it.
+[You can access the challenge here](https://play.picoctf.org/practice/challenge/170?category=5&page=2).

 ### Solution
 1. **Download the given file:**